aamnagirnari-oss/Cataract-Detection-AI/README.md

-# Cataract Detection using Multi-Modal Deep Learning
+# Advancing Cataract Detection and Screening Through Multi-Modal and Explainable
+# Artificial Intelligence Systems

 This project implements an AI-based cataract detection system using fundus images and patient metadata based on the ODIR-5K dataset.